wdemp/CSA-Study-Guide/README.md

 Determine Likelihood, Impact, and Risk:

 After the CSA has seekd out and determined possible risks to the company/organization's CIA model.
-The next step is to form a plan to remediate them.
+The next step is to form a plan to remediate, plan ahead, and predict the outcomes and incoming threats.
+When considering the likelihood of the risk that it will have on the organization.